dfelinto/blender-manual/manual/modeling/geometry_nodes/curve/handle_type_selection.rst

 .. figure:: /images/modeling_geometry-nodes_curve_handle-type-selection_node.png
    :align: center

-   The Handle Type Selection node.
+   :alt: The Handle Type Selection node.

 Creates a selection based on the handle types of the control points.